thevalleyy/discordjs-button-pagination/README.md

-## This package ist archived since the message content access was removed.
+## This repo ist archived since the message content access was removed.

 [![discordjs-pagination](https://user-images.githubusercontent.com/57099786/126899921-eb1e0728-ab64-4d28-a59c-835662957a8a.png)](https://npmjs.com/package/discordjs-button-pagination)